mitya-borodin/rearguard/README.md

 - The rearguard supports two schemes of code organization known as a mono repository and poly repository.
 - The rearguard also covers a large number of household moments, which eliminates the need to take care of these moments.

-The rearguard as a caring parent :-)
+The rearguard is like caring parent :-)

 <a name="tech"></a>